 Other studies discuss change impact analysis in broader terms.
 Arnold (1996) extensively covered the foundations of change impact analysis in his classic book.
 He presents basic concepts, terminology, difficulties in applying change impact analysis in practice, different natures of change, etc. Lehnert (2011a) argues that although several impact analysis approaches have been developed over the years, there is no solid framework for classifying and comparing them.
-The author thus proposes a taxonomy for classifying change impact analysis, granularity of target entities, existence of tool support, supported languages, and asymptotical complexity of both time and space.
-The same author also produced a technical report with an extensive review of change impact analysis techniques
+The author thus proposes a taxonomy for classifying change impact analysis approaches, taking into account aspects such as scope of analysis, used techniques, style of analysis, granularity of target entities, existence of tool support, supported languages, and asymptotical complexity of both time and space.
+The same author also produced a technical report with an extensive review of change impact analysis techniques (Lehnert, 2011b).
+Finally, for more information on the definition, historical background, foundations, and future directions of workflow evolution, we refer the reader to a book chapter written by Dadam and Rinderle (2009).